scottr131/docs/hyperconverged-cluster/incus-hyperconverged-cluster.md

 #### Sudo

-Finally we need to stop using the root account as much as possible, so let's make sure sudo is configured.
+Finally, we need to stop using the root account as much as possible, so let's make sure sudo is configured.
 Using `visudo`, uncommenting the line that allows for the `wheel` group to have sudo access.
 In addition, if for some reason you have additional packages installed in /opt that need to run as root, you can add that path here.

 ```text
 # Around line 51